The Jubilee Cup: Competition format

 Currently the Jubilee Cup round is the second round of the Wellington competition.
 The fourteen teams in the Premier competition firstly play the round-robin Swindale Shield competition over 13 rounds, with the top 8 teams moving onto the Jubilee Cup round (the bottom 6 teams are joined by the top 2 eligible teams from the Premier Reserve competition to contest the Hardham Cup).

 The Jubilee Cup is also contested in a round-robin format, this time over seven rounds, with the top 4 teams progressing to the semi-finals where the top team (since 2009 awarded the Andy Leslie Trophy) hosts the fourth-placed qualifier and second hosts third.
 The final is then held at usually a neutral venue.
 Athletic Park hosted the final up to the 1999 decider, since then Westpac Stadium has been the main venue, though recent finals have been held at the Petone Recreation Ground, Hutt Recreation Ground, and Porirua Park.

-Wellington Club Championship Titles Won (Jubilee Cup from 1929 & pre-Jubilee Cup)
+Wellington Club Championship titles won (Jubilee Cup from 1929 and pre-Jubilee Cup)

 Number of titles by club

 Statistic valid as of August 2022.

-Statistic valid as of August 2022.
+Statistic valid as of July 2023.